-In the lecture “System Engineering: A Traditional Discipline in a Non-traditional Organization” PDF SpaceX explains how the culture of their organisation makes this possible.
+In the lecture “System Engineering: A Traditional Discipline in a Non-traditional Organization”, SpaceX explains how the culture of their organisation makes this possible.

 The organisation must be able to support this type of approach.
 Systems engineering thinking is therefore taught and put in practice at all levels and in all departments of SpaceX.
 All departments must also deal with integration and take a holistic point of view.

-Information management and handling are crucial, and SpaceX has forgone with traditional control boards and committees and is employing modern collaboration tools such as Jama instead.
+Information management and handling are crucial, and SpaceX has forgone traditional control boards and committees and is employing modern collaboration tools such as Jama and Valispace.

 Source: SpaceX – System Engineering: A Traditional Discipline in a Non-traditional Organization PDF